How to Walk in the Rain Safely

 - Don’t be afraid to wear a waterproof headlamp either on your head or strapped to your arm.

 Walking in the rain is some of the most fun and adventurous walking.
 It’s almost my second most favorite time to walk.
 The truth is, you won’t melt, you might jump in some puddles, and you’ll never know what the rain might float your way.
+Yes, it’s safe to walk in the rain as long as you are prepared and follow the tips above.
 Next time the rain falls, ensure that you’re walking in the rain, comfortably and safely.